Ulun Danu Beratan (or Bratan) is a Hindu temple nestled within the mountainous area of Bedugul in Central Northern Bali.

-Best way to fit all this in one day was to get an early start.
+The best way to fit all this in one day was to get an early start.
 So at first light, we were already on the road scooting around the fresh morning breeze.
-Eventually, the higher up we got, the breeze got quit chilly.
+Eventually, the higher up we got, the breeze got quite chilly.
 By 8:00 am we were at Ulun Danu and had already been to GitGit Waterfall.

 We paid the 2k IDR parking fee, 50k IDR entrance fee and headed in to this impressive lake temple.

-Once you enter the temple a pretty garden of flowers, bushes and trees surrounds you.
-Wander further inside and to the stunning temple set inside the lake surrounded with mountains.
+Once you enter the temple a pretty garden of flowers, bushes and trees surround you.
+Wander further and to the stunning temple set inside the lake surrounded by mountains.

 The temple with a multi tiered straw roof is the main draw here.
 However, we spent quite some time just wandering around the garden.
 Where we ate our packed breakfast looking onto the lake and the beautiful surrounding.